16 Day Best of China & Hong Kong (2014-2015)

 Tang Dynasty stage show

 In the afternoon, you tour the Wild Goose Pagoda, a Tang Dynasty landmark.
 This seven-story pagoda was initially constructed in 652 AD to house the Buddhist sutras brought back from India by the monk, Xuan Zang, who later translated them into Chinese.
-His pilgrimage to India is immortalized in the Chinese classic — The Journey to the West.
+His pilgrimage to India is immortalized in the Chinese classic—The Journey to the West.
+Time permitting, you'll also enjoy a chance to shop for ancient Chinese furniture or paintings.

 Tang Dynasty (AD 618-907), traditionally regarded as the golden age of China, was a time of patricians and intellectuals, Buddhist monks and Taoist priests, poetry and music, song and dance – a period of peace and exceptional creativity lasting 300 years.
 This evening, you attend a feast of culinary and cultural delights with a special Dumpling (dim sum) banquet followed by a fascinating Tang Dynasty stage show.
 Indulge yourself in this remarkable show and reinvent your China dream with a travel back in time to the world of China's Golden Age, then come back to the present with a greater understanding of this amazing time.
 (B,L,SD)